-To manage the compliance risk the Compliance Control Department:
+To manage the compliance risk the Compliance Control and Methodology Department:

-- at least once a year, identifies and evaluates key operational compliance problems and developing plans to address them, - at least once a year, addresses the report to the Bank Board (including information allowing the Bank Board and the Council to assess compliance risk management effectiveness) on the internal control system (compliance risk management), assessing its effectiveness and, if necessary, propose changes to be made to improve the effectiveness of its taking into account changes in the Bank's operation and external environment, - reports to the Board about any significant operational compliance problems because of which the Bank may incur losses or it may be legally obliged or against it can be penalized or may worsen its reputation, - in case of significant operational compliance issues, develops a plan for immediate removal of the problem and submit it for approval to the Bank Board,

-- ➤ takes the compliance risk identification, documentation and evaluation, including ensuring that the compliance risk is identified for a new start-up (including a new product, service, procedure implementation, a new customer or partner approval), - informs the Bank's departments on compliance laws, regulations and standards and modifications made to them and provides that the Bank's departments, together with the Legal department make the necessary changes in the Bank's internal regulations.
+- at least once a year, identifies and evaluates key operational compliance problems and developing plans to address them, - ➤ at least once a year, addresses the report to the Bank Board (including information allowing the Bank Board and the Council to assess compliance risk management effectiveness) on the internal control system (compliance risk management), assessing its effectiveness and, if necessary, propose changes to be made to improve the effectiveness of its taking into account changes in the Bank's operation and external environment, - reports to the Board about any significant operational compliance problems because of which the Bank may incur losses or it may be legally obliged or against it can be penalized or may worsen its reputation, - in case of significant operational compliance issues, develops a plan for immediate removal of the problem and submit it for approval to the Bank Board, - ➤ takes the compliance risk identification, documentation and evaluation, including ensuring that the compliance risk is identified for a new start-up (including a new product, service, procedure implementation, a new customer or partner approval), - informs the Bank's departments on compliance laws, regulations and standards and modifications made to them and provides that the Bank's departments, together with the Legal department make the necessary changes in the Bank's internal regulations.

-Money laundering and terrorism and proliferation financing risk and sanction risk
+Money laundering and terrorism financing prevention risk

-Money laundering and terrorist financing and proliferation risk is the risk that the Bank may be involved in money laundering or terrorist and proliferation financing.
-Sanctions risk is managed within the framework of money laundering and terrorist financing risk management.
+Money laundering and terrorist financing preventing risk is the risk that the Bank may be involved in money laundering or terrorist financing.

-Money laundering and terrorist and proliferation financing risk management involves all the Bank departments and employees for whom such an obligation, directly or indirectly arising from the Bank's internal regulations rules.
+Money laundering and terrorist financing prevention risk management involves all the Bank departments and employees for whom such an obligation, directly or indirectly arising from the Bank's internal regulations rules.